crazko/romanvesely.com/site/_posts/2019/2019-01-02-easy-frontend-development.md

 With free hostings available, in the FTP era, it was a bit easier, but with continual changes in design still very error-prone and laborious.

-## What I was looking/look for now?
+## What I was looking for/look for now?

 Not that much: